nikopoulospet/camerasIn3D/README.md

 [t]x is the matrix representation of the cross product with t.

 ###### Solving with points
+In this example we use the list of normalized points x and x' to compute the essential matrix.
+This is done in three steps:
+- preprocessing the image coordinates
+  - we scale and translate each point such that the centriod of the points are at the origin, and such that the average distance to the origin is equal to sqrt(2)
+- computing E with the preprocessed coordinates
+  - Using the **Eight point algorithm** the matrix is computed
+  - The eight point algorithm computes the least square solution for the Essental matrix
+- reversing the preprocessing of the coordinates

 #### Method of computing pose two camera matrix from essential matrix